patricklapgar/patricklapgar/README.md

 ## About Me

 I started learning programming back in high school.
-Back then, I used to play around with websites and write nifty JavaScripts in the browser console.
+Back then, I used to fidget with websites and write nifty JavaScripts in the browser console.

 Fast-forward 5 years and here we are!
-I study Electronics, from microprocessors to embedded firmware.
+I study Electronics, from microprocessors to embedded firmware 🤓

 Recently, I finished a Co-Op where I worked on operating systems and developed internal tools.
 Before that, I was doing Full-Stack work at a consulting Firm.